ethereum/EIPs/EIPS/eip-ENS_TokenID.md

 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

 No backwards compatibility issues arise.
-Users wanting to address NFTs will have to deploy new ENS resolvers themselves, or use the provided one above.
+Users wanting to address NFTs will have to deploy new ENS resolvers themselves, or use the provided PublicResolver below.

 ## Implementation